Argjent Mustafa

-Argjent Mustafa (born 30 August 1992) is a Kosovar-Albanian professional footballer who plays as an attacking midfielder for KF Drenica in the Football Superleague of Kosovo.
+Argjent Mustafa (born 30 August 1992) is a Kosovar-Albanian former professional footballer who played as an attacking midfielder.

 Club career

 Early career

 Mustafa began his career at his local team Kosova Vushtrri, where he played for the youth teams.
 He joined FC Prishtina in 2008 and played for their youth team for a year before joining the senior team.
 He was loaned back out to Kosova Vushtrri in October 2009 for the remainder of the 2009–10 season.

 Partizani Tirana

 Mustafa signed a three-year contract with Partizani Tirana on 29 May 2014 on a free transfer and he was unveiled to the media the same day.
 He made his official debut with the team on the opening day of the 2014–15 season in a 1–1 draw against Laçi, where he came on at half time for Jurgen Vatnikaj.
 After making 10 appearances in the first part of the season, including 6 in league, Mustafa announced his departure by breaking his contract with the club.